 - To educate and increase the public’s awareness and appreciation of music and of the talents of members of our community through the study and public performance of a diverse repertoire

 - To educate and bring appreciation of music to members of the public who may not have access to musical performances

-- To engage in activities which are ancillary and incidental to the above objectives.
+- To engage in other activities which support the above objectives.

 Accompanist – Chris Fischer